 The regulation requires that no person may operate a civil aircraft unless it is in airworthy condition.
 As there will be no airworthiness certificate issued for the aircraft, should this exemption be granted, no FAA regulatory standard will exist for determining airworthiness.
-Given the size of the aircraft and the requirements contained in the Manual for maintenance and use of safety check lists prior to each flight, as set forth in Sections J, L and Q, an equivalent level of safety will be provided.
+Given the size of the aircraft and the requirements contained in the Manual for maintenance and use of safety check lists prior to each flight, an equivalent level of safety will be provided.